Brilator/arcFinder/docs/final.md

 After registration[^dpregister] with DataPLANT, users can share and access non-public ARCs via the DataHUB.
 As explained in the `arcFinder`'s README, a GitLab private access token (PAT) needs to be generated within the DataHUB and provided to `arcFinder`.

-## Checks and tests
+## Tests

-Currently tested only under macOS Monterey 12.3.1 (x86_64-apple-darwin17.0, 64-bit) with software versions specified under [Dependencies](#dependencies).
+The ARC-Finder was currently tested only under macOS Monterey 12.3.1 (x86_64-apple-darwin17.0, 64-bit) with software versions specified under [Dependencies](#dependencies).

 ## Deviation from the original concept